qundao/mirror-beautifulsoup4/doc/index.rst

 The section `Installing a parser`_ contrasts the supported parsers.

-If you don't have an appropriate parser installed, Beautiful Soup will ignore your request and pick a different parser.
-Right now, the only supported XML parser is lxml.
+If you ask for a parser that isn't installed, Beautiful Soup will raise an exception so that you don't inadvertently parse a document under an unknown set of rules.
+For example, right now, the only supported XML parser is lxml.
 If you don't have lxml installed, asking for an XML parser won't give you one, and asking for "lxml" won't work either.